 I also usually speak to the venue manager to make sure all arrangements have been made.
 This will now include a chat about their measures to ensure I comply upon arrival.

 Of course, should I or my partner (the other person in my household) or someone I have met develop any symptoms in the run up to the show, especially in the two weeks beforehand, I will let my client know immediatelly.
 If this happens too close to the show (within two weeks), I will cancel and refund the client’s deposit payment.
 I expect the same of my client.

 Washing my hands upon arrival, before eating and after sneezing or coughing and after visits to the bathroom is a habit of mine since childhood as my parents instilled a strong sense of hygiene in me.
 In addition, I now carry alcohol hand sanitiser for additional hand cleaning when going out.

 Personally, I have decided to only meet friends outdoors for the time being.
 I don’t meet groups of friends yet, but only individually because I find it easier to keep a safe distance.
 I don’t use public transport (except to get to shows) and cycle and walk everywhere I can.
 I don’t go shopping indoors (luckily we live near a farmers market), except for the occasional supermarket visit where I wear a face mask, keep a safe 2m distance and get everything I need as efficiently as possible.
-I have started taking professional dance class again.
-These are taught in compliance with government guidelines, but I’m aware that they are more risky than my other activities, which is why I’m being so strict on those.
+I had started taking professional dance class again before the second lockdown.
+These were taught in compliance with government guidelines, but I’m aware that they’re more risky than my other activities, which is why I’m being so strict on those.